Malia Obama Rocks Black Skinny Jeans And A Smile While Returning To Work

 Malia Obama is beginning to be eye candy for photographers, and skinny jeans are a bonus.

-The former First Daughter beamed with her pearly whites as paparazzi flashed away Monday.
+The former first daughter beamed with her pearly whites as paparazzi flashed away Monday.
 Malia returned to her internship after spending quality time with her father in New York last week.

-Malia Obama has developed some A-lister street cred — quick, fast and in a hurry.
+Malia Obama has developed some A-lister street cred — quick, fast, and in a hurry.
 On her way to the Manhattan office of the Weinstein Company, where Malia recently began her internship, paparazzi were staked out and waiting for the perfect shot.
 The 18-year-old didn’t disappoint, according to a Daily Mail report.

 Malia Obama all smiles as she heads to work in New York https://t.co/V2RjT01Yqn pic.twitter.com/FzEa6pcMcM